Query plan

 A query plan (or query execution plan) is a sequence of steps used to access data in a SQL relational database management system.
 This is a specific case of the relational model concept of access plans.

 Since SQL is declarative, there are typically many alternative ways to execute a given query, with widely varying performance.
 When a query is submitted to the database, the query optimizer evaluates some of the different, correct possible plans for executing the query and returns what it considers the best option.
 Because query optimizers are imperfect, database users and administrators sometimes need to manually examine and tune the plans produced by the optimizer to get better performance.

 Generating query plans

 A given database management system may offer one or more mechanisms for returning the plan for a given query.
 Some packages feature tools which will generate a graphical representation of a query plan.
 Other tools allow a special mode to be set on the connection to cause the DBMS to return a textual description of the query plan.
 Another mechanism for retrieving the query plan involves querying a virtual database table after executing the query to be examined.
 In Oracle, for instance, this can be achieved using the EXPLAIN PLAN statement.

 Graphical plans

+The Microsoft SQL Server Management Studio tool, which ships with Microsoft SQL Server, for example, shows this graphical plan when executing this two-table join example against an included sample database: